christinto/bitcannery-cli/dms/README.md

 $ ./run-geth.sh
 ```

-Alternatively, you can run geth manually and connect to ropsten or live network.
+Alternatively, you can run `geth` manually and connect to `ropsten` or `main` network.
 In this case, make sure to pass these arguments to make it listen for RPC connections:

 ```
 --rpc --rpcapi="db,eth,net,web3,personal" --rpcport "8545" --rpcaddr "127.0.0.1"